Get a free, no obligation personal loan quote with rates as low as 6.99%

 Canada Pension Plan Maximum Contributions Are Higher

-The maximum pensionable earnings for the Canada Pension Plan (CPP) is now $64,900, and the basic exmption is $3,500.
+The maximum pensionable earnings for the Canada Pension Plan (CPP) is now $68,500, and the basic exemption is $3,500.
+In 2025, this amount will bump up to $71,300, with the basic exemption amount remaining the same.
 That means slightly more money for you in your old age.

 TFSA Limit Went Up

 The annual limit on tour Tax Free Savings Account (TFSA) is higher.
-If you have had a TFSA since the beginning (2009) and did never made a deposit, your eligible amount is a maximum of $81,500
+If you have had a TFSA since the beginning (2009) and never made a deposit, your eligible amount is a maximum of $102,000.
+The yearly contribution limit for 2025 is $7,000.

 RRSP Limit Increased

 You still can only contribute 18% of your annual income to your registered retirement savings plan (RRSP).
 However, there is a maximum amount that any Canadian, regardless of income, can put in their RRSP.
-This year, the maximum is $29,210.
+This year, the maximum is $32,490 for 2025.

-Ways To File Your Taxes In Canada 2023
+Ways To File Your Taxes In Canada For The 2024 Tax Season

-There are multiple ways to file your taxes, thanks in large part to evolving software in our increasingly digital world.
-Because of the convenience factor, it is easier to file your taxes in a way with which you are comfortable, be that on paper or online.
+There are multiple ways to file your taxes, thanks in large part to evolving tax software.
+You can choose whichever option you’re most comfortable with, be that on paper or online.
 Options include:

-• Mail-In Paper Returns: If you are more comfortable with filing taxes in the traditional manner, you can still do your taxes on paper and mail them to the government.
+• Mail-In Paper Returns: If you are more comfortable with the traditional way of filing taxes, you can still do your taxes on paper and mail them to the CRA.
 You can order the paperwork online or download it and print off the documents.

 • CRA FIle My Return Service: A service available for low-income individuals, it lets you file your taxes using the automated phone service.
 Those who qualify will receive paper correspondence from Revenue Canada to inform them of this program’s availability.